ReaLLMASIC/gLayout/src/glayout/blocks/composite/instrumentation_amplifier/instrumentation_amplifier.md

 ### Gain Stage / Active Load
 Transistors NM1, NM2, NM3, and NM4 act as the active load and gain stage, converting the differential current into output voltages at VOUT+ and VOUT− while maintaining differential operation.

+**dnwell must be added manually to nmos pair

 ### Biasing Transistor
 Transistor PM3 provides the bias current for the amplifier.
 The current is controlled by a bias voltage (Vbias) applied to its gate (VB), meaning the circuit uses voltage biasing instead of an Ibias current source.

 ### Differential Output
 The amplifier produces differential outputs, VOUT+ and VOUT−, which represent the amplified difference between the input signals.

 ## Parameterization
 ```